 Lesson plan and structure:

-This is divided into 30 lectures ranging from blah blah to blah blah.
+This is divided into 30 lectures.
 Don’t be scared by the big number, I know I was.
 These are just 7-8 minutes of knowledge-packed videos.

 Introduction and teaching yourself writing

 To begin with, she speaks of the importance of the role of a writer in the television industry.
 It is your vision that’s coming to life, so what you imagine it to be, has to be on the screen, she says.

 To add on, she uses a reference to Cristina and Meredith’s characters from Grey’s Anatomy to emphasize the emotional intimacy that your characters must portray when you write, almost as if you are with the character.

 For starters, this lesson was great to get to know about the open-ended possibilities of storytelling and understanding what it means to be a writer for a show.

 This happens to be the breaking point or the pause in most writers’ careers and, you’d be lying if you said no. Very beautifully, Shonda explains about deriving your inspiration and creating ideas.
 She says it can come from something as little as a conversation or sitting in a park.

 Once you’ve exhausted all of your ideas, what do you do?